 Springbank Secondary College

-The Wellbeing team at Springbank provides student wellbeing support through a Student Wellbeing Leader, a Pastoral Care Worker, structured care group and case management, INSPIRE mentors, and the Rock and Water program.
+The Wellbeing team at Springbank provides student wellbeing support through a Student Wellbeing Leader, two Youth Workers, structured care group and case management.

 The Student Wellbeing Leader at Springbank Secondary College supports students and carers throughout their time as part of the school community.
 Student wellbeing is a significant priority and the school is committed to nurturing effective partnerships between students, staff and carers.
 The Student Wellbeing Leader addresses the social and emotional wellbeing of students by implementing proactive strategies to inform, educate and empower young people to take responsibility for their emotional, social and physical health.